 What is the best form of magnesium?

-Magnesium glycinate is the best form for general use and sleep — it absorbs 4-5x better than oxide and rarely causes GI side effects.
+Magnesium glycinate is the best form for general use and sleep — organic salts absorb substantially better than oxide (fractional absorption ~4% for oxide) [6] and rarely cause GI side effects [1].
 Magnesium citrate is best for constipation relief.
 Magnesium L-threonate is the only form proven to cross the blood-brain barrier, making it best for cognitive function.

 How much magnesium should I take per day?